 Our Safari Experts Pick Their Top 5 African Safari Countries

-Our expert picks for the best African safari countries bring the unparalleled experience to life, offering opportunities to witness the continent's incredible biodiversity up close.
+Our expert picks for the best African safari countries bring the unparalleled experience to life, offering unparalleled opportunities to witness the continent's incredible biodiversity up close.
 With so many stunning destinations to choose from, it’s difficult to decide where to go and what to do.

 From fly-in safaris to expert guides, walking safaris to private plunge pools, our team of safari experts understand the importance of travel logistics, destination experiences, and traveler preferences to provide you with information on the best safari countries in Africa.